-The busiest and largest seaports in the world according to volume of cargo handled are:
+The codes for the busiest and largest seaports in the world according to volume of cargo are:

-- Jebel Ali, Dubai, United Arab Emirates; 13.64 million TEUs
+- AEJEA: Jebel Ali, Dubai, United Arab Emirates; 13.64 million TEUs

 For more helpful freight tools and calculators, check out our freight rate calculator, freight class calculator, and chargeable weight calculator.
 And don’t forget to check out our ultimate guide to choosing a freight forwarder.